ethicalabs-ai/FlowerTune-Qwen2.5-Coder-0.5B-Instruct/terraform/README.md

 ### Folder Structure

-- `README.md`: Documentation for setting up and using the Terraform configurations.
 - `infra_example`: Example folder containing infrastructure setup for FlowerTune.
 - `modules`: Contains the main module for infrastructure components.